6 Sources

 Copy Link

-Citigroup raises its forecast for AI-related infrastructure spending by tech giants, citing aggressive investments by hyperscalers and growing enterprise demand.
-The new estimate surpasses $2.8 trillion through 2029, up from the previous $2.3 trillion projection.
+Citigroup raises its forecast for AI-related infrastructure spending by tech giants to $2.8 trillion through 2029, citing aggressive investments by hyperscalers and growing enterprise demand.
+The AI boom continues to fuel massive capital outlays and data center expansion.

 Citigroup has significantly raised its forecast for AI-related infrastructure spending by tech giants, projecting it to surpass $2.8 trillion through 2029, up from its earlier estimate of $2.3 trillion